wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 - Access Advanced eDiscovery Reports (in Preview)

 ### Permissions to use eDiscovery
 To access Advanced eDiscovery in the Microsoft 365 compliance center, you must assign the user the appropriate permissions.
-Specifically, a user must be added as a member of the eDiscovery Manager or eDiscovery Administrators role group on the **Permissions** page in the Security & Compliance Center.
+Specifically, a user must be added as a member of the eDiscovery Manager or eDiscovery Administrators role group on the **Permissions** page in the Microsoft 365 Defender portal.

 Members of these two role groups can do the following:
 - Create new cases.